Birthday: September 25, 1929 (Libra)

 She was born on September 25, 1929, to Jewish parents Dena and Louis Walters in Boston.
 Her father worked as a Broadway producer and was also the Entertainment Director for the Tropicana Resort and Casino.

 Barbara Walters joined NBC’s ‘The Today Show’ as a writer and researcher in 1961, and soon became the show’s regular ‘Today Girl’.
-During those times women were given only lighter assignments like the weather to report.
+During those times women were given only lighter assignments like the weather report.

-She was teamed up with Harry Reasoner as a co-anchor on the ‘ABC Evening News in 1976-78.
+She teamed up with Harry Reasoner as a co-anchor on the ‘ABC Evening News in 1976-78.
 However, the two had a very difficult working relationship as Reasoner did not like having a female co-anchor.

 While working with ABC she had served as a commentator on news specials like presidential inaugurations and as moderator between candidates Jimmy Carter and Gerald Ford during the 1976 Presidential Elections.